An explanation of Mondrian's oeuvre by Michael Sciam

 Where is the edge?

-North American art critics often describe abstract art and especially the type involving precise, clear-cut shapes by means of the term “hard-edge”, as though we were talking about the outer aspect of some object.
+North American critics often describe abstract art and especially the type involving precise, clear-cut shapes by means of the term “hard-edge”, as though we were talking about the outer aspect of some object.
 The value of Neoplastic visual thinking lies instead precisely in the abolition of every particular form in favor of the expression of pure relationships.
 The measurements, proportions, and chromatic or tonal variations in Neoplastic compositions are not pre-established but generated out of one another through reciprocal influence.

 The squares are never really such because it is the eye rather than mathematics that decides on their proportions; their extension can be slightly more vertical in some cases and horizontal in others depending on the spatial context in which they are developed.
 There are no elements in Neoplastic space endowed with absolute validity other than the perpendicular relationship and its infinite possible variations.